 - from the Rucky Chucky far side to the Green Gate aid station

 - from Robie Point to the finish line

-4. No crews are allowed at the following aid stations: Lyon Ridge, Red Star Ridge, Miller’s Defeat, Last Chance, Devil’s Thumb, El Dorado Creek, Dardanelles, Peachstone, Ford’s Bar, Auburn Lake Trails, and Quarry Road.
+4. No crews are allowed at the following aid stations: Lyon Ridge, Red Star Ridge, Duncan Canyon (2023 only), Miller’s Defeat, Dusty Corners (2023 only), Last Chance, Devil’s Thumb, El Dorado Creek, Dardanelles, Peachstone, Ford’s Bar, Auburn Lake Trails, and Quarry Road.
 Crews may assist runners in designated areas on both sides of the Rucky Chucky river crossing.